grahamcrackers/cracker-components/README.md

-# Hope Components
+# Cracker Components

-A framework for ALSAC and St Jude, using the hope framework, material design, and based on [BEM](http://getbem.com/)/[SMACCS](http://smacss.com/) naming conventions.
+A react component library using material design and based on [BEM](http://getbem.com/)/[SMACCS](http://smacss.com/) naming conventions.
 The goal of this framework is to create a collaberative framework that is lightweight and extensible.

 This project is uses [material design light](https://getmdl.io/index.html) as it's base design.